Ventricular Assist Device (VAD)

 Find a Specialist

-- Multiple hospitalizations for heart failure
+- Have been hospitalized multiple times for heart failure

 - Require inotrope medication for your heart to function